No matter your skin type, the 10-step Korean skincare routine is bound to give you results.

 Directions: Use your hands to place it on the skin using tapping motions.

 Why?
 Now that your skin is clean and balanced, it’s time to nourish and brighten your skin with vitamin-packed essence.
-Essence is a concentrated formula designed to give your skin an extra push to recycle and repair skin cells, so that your skin appears more plump and youthful.
+An essence is a concentrated formula designed to give your skin an extra push to recycle and repair skin cells so that your skin appears more plump and youthful.